TeamIRI/darkshield-api-demos/x12/README.md

-# DarkShield Files API: Text Search/Masking
+# DarkShield Files API: X12 Search/Masking

 This example demonstrates the use of the *darkshield-files* API to search and mask text files.
 To run, the *plankton* web services API must be hosted on